mokshaproject/moksha/docs/main/Middleware.rst

     * Sets up the feed storage and cache for widgets
     * Handles dispatching moksha applications, which can be any WSGI app
+    * Handles dispatching to individual widgets, which are simply `ToscaWidgets.<http://toscawidgets.org>`_
+    * Sets up `SQLAlchemy` database engines for each application
+    * Initializes applications data models
+    * Loads all application configuration

 Using the MokshaMiddleware
 --------------------------